vr-vinayak/Python-Django-Assingments/README.md

 # Python-Django-Assingments

-This repository contains all 4 assignments for the Django Rest Framework CRUD Operations with TMdb API, File handling & Data analysis.
+This repository contains all 4 assignments for the Django Rest Framework CRUD Operations with TMdb API, Unit Test cases for CRUD operations & jwt authentication(**In assignment 1**), File handling & Data analysis

 ## Assignment 1